return42/sphkerneldoc/linux_src_doc/fs/buffer_c.rst

     mark a buffer_head as needing writeout

-    :param struct buffer_head \*bh:
+    :param bh:
         the buffer_head to mark dirty
+    :type bh: struct buffer_head \*

 .. _`mark_buffer_dirty.description`:

 Description
 -----------

-\ :c:func:`mark_buffer_dirty`\  will set the dirty bit against the buffer, then set its backing page dirty, then tag the page as dirty in its address_space's radix tree and then attach the address_space's inode to its superblock's dirty inode list.
+\ :c:func:`mark_buffer_dirty`\  will set the dirty bit against the buffer, then set its backing page dirty, then tag the page as dirty in the page cache and then attach the address_space's inode to its superblock's dirty inode list.

 \ :c:func:`mark_buffer_dirty`\  is atomic.
 It takes bh->b_page->mapping->private_lock,